It is an emergency situation, immediate measures required: SC on air pollution in Delhi-NCR | Law-Order

 It also took note of the fact that schools have opened in the national capital and asked the authorities to take immediate measures such as stopping vehicles or imposing a lockdown in Delhi.

-Appearing for the Centre, Solicitor General Tushar Mehta said there is stubble burning in Punjab and the state will have to do something in this regard.
+The SG said, ''Everyone is fighting their own battle in collaboration with the statutory commission, which is in place.''
+He pointed towards agricultural management and said there is in-situ crop residue management as well as ex-situ crop residue management.

+''There has been a spurt in stubble burning in Punjab in the last five-six days, the results we are seeing here today.
+Punjab needs to buckle up and do something in this regard.
+State governments are directed to levy environmental compensation if some stubble burning is found in the farms,'' Mehta said.

-The bench, however, said, ''Your projection is as if farmers are only responsible.
-What about steps taken to contain the pollution in Delhi?''
-Mehta clarified that he was not even remotely suggesting that only farmers are responsible for the pollution.
+He clarified that he was not even remotely suggesting that only farmers are responsible for the air pollution.

+''We have nothing to do with which government, whether its the Centre or the state government.
+The question is how to control and who is responsible.
+Immediate steps are needed.
+How to control the situation in two-three days.
+What is the short-term situation,'' the bench said.

+It said as far as the farmers are concerned, the problem is not enforcement of orders to stop stubble burning but providing incentives to them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)